ZeyadTareq224/car-prices-predictor/README.md

 # car-prices-predictor
-machine learning model that predict car used car prices based on data set for used cars and their prices
+machine learning model that predict used cars prices based on data set for used cars and their prices